isaacbraun/braun-bauen-hugo/content/_index.md

 +++
 title = 'Home'
-description = 'Braun Bauen is the personal brand of website developer and creative, Isaac Braun.
-We are passionate about building products and experiences that are fast, accesible, and intuitive to use.
-Offerings include website/software development and design.' date = 2024-05-31T18:47:34-04:00 draft = false
+description = 'Braun Bauen is a creative agency founded by website developer and creative Isaac Braun.
+Our mission is to build products and experiences that are fast, accessible, and intuitive to use.
+Contact us at contact@braunbauen.com.' date = 2024-07-07T18:47:34-04:00 draft = false
 +++